cosmic-zip/maidz/README.md

 For the physical security of your data you should always employ encrypted drives.
 But before we get to that make sure you set strong passwords in BIOS for both starting up and modifying the BIOS- settings.
 Also make sure to disable boot for any media other than your hard drive.
 Encryption

 With this is easy.
 In the installation you can simply choose to use an encrypted LVM.
-(For those of you who missed that part on installation and would still like to use an encrypted partition withouth having to reinstall: use these instructions to get the job done.)
+(For those of you who missed that part on installation and would still like to use an encrypted partition without having to reinstall: use these instructions to get the job done.)
 For other data, e.g. data you store on transportable media you can use TrueCrypt - which is better than e.g. dmcrypt for portable media since it is portable, too.
 You can put a folder with TrueCrypt for every OS out there on to the unencrypted part of your drive and thus make sure you can access the files everywhere you go.
 This is how it is done:

 # Encryption